gvwilson/thirdbit/src/fiction/santas/index.md

 They never talked about the fact that they were santas.
-They never talked about the santa's persistent cough, either, or the fact that whenever she needed to lift something heavy the Elfabot did it for her.
+They never talked about the santa's persistent cough, either, or the fact that whenever she needed something heavy lifted, the Elfabot did it for her.
-She wheezed faintly when she took her afternoon nap, and the bags under her eyes seemed darker every day.
+She wheezed faintly when she took her afternoon nap, and the bags under her eyes seemed to get darker by the day.

 It was during one of those naps that Finner betrayed her.
-He had agonized about doing it for several days, but in the end convinced himself that he didn't have a choice.
+He had agonized about doing it, but in the end convinced himself that he didn't have a choice.
-The more he thought about what had happened, the less sense it made.
+The more he tried to make sense of what had happened to him, the less the pieces fit together.
 He needed to find out more about this world, and the only way to do that was to break into the only room that the santa kept locked.

 He spent several surreptitious hours studying *Yuen's Guide to Mechanical Locks (Abridged)*, then waited until the Elfabot was out on a scavenging expedition and the santa was asleep.
-It took less time to pick the room's lock than he expected.
+It took less time to pick the room's lock than he expected.[^lock-picking] When it clicked he took a deep breath and slowly opened the door, wincing at a slight squeak.

-When it clicked he took a deep breath and slowly opened the door, wincing at a slight squeak.
+[^lock-picking]: *Yuen's* is crisply written, logically organized, and clearly illustrated.
+It is everything that a book like me aspires to be.

-A light panel flickered on overhead automatically to reveal stacked with arms, legs, hands, feet, and heads.
+A light bulb flickered on overhead automatically to reveal stacked with arms, legs, hands, feet, and heads.
 Every shelf was neatly labelled and everything was tidy, but somehow that was more frightening than helter-skelter piles would have been.

 *Mannequins,* he thought wildly.
-*Robots.
-Props for the theater.*
+*Props for the theater.*
-Because of course they couldn't actually be—be what they looked like.
+Because of course they couldn't actually be what they looked like.

 Swallowing hard,
 he stepped forward and poked the nearest leg with his finger.